-Causes and Solutions for Blurry and Jagged Text in a Brochure
+Causes and Solutions for Blurry and Jagged Text in a Book

-If you are using InDesign to create the brochures try exporting the file to Adobe Acrobat first and printing from a PDF document rather than straight from InDesign.
-This can produce better results and PDFs tend to process faster in the printer than native InDesing files.
+If you are using InDesign to create a book try exporting the file to Adobe Acrobat first and printing from a PDF document rather than straight from InDesign.
+This can produce better results and PDFs tend to process faster in the printer than native InDesign files.

 Export to Adobe PDF first